The Distributed Discrete Gaussian Mechanism for Federated Learning with Secure Aggregation

 Privacy is achieved by each client independently adding discrete Gaussian noise \cite{CanonneKS20} to its (appropriately discretized) vector.
 The sum of independent discrete Gaussians is \emph{not} a discrete Gaussian, but we show that it is \emph{extremely} close for the parameter regime of interest.
 This is the basis of our differential privacy guarantee, and we believe this result to be of independent interest.

-\item \textbf{Accuracy:} Our goal is to approximate the sum $\mathcal{A}_{\text{server}}(\bar{z}) \approx \bar{x} = \sum_i^n x_i$.
+\item \textbf{Accuracy:} Our goal is to approximate the sum $\mathcal{A}_{\mathrm{server}}(\bar{z}) \approx \bar{x} = \sum_i^n x_i$.
 For simplicity, we focus on the mean squared error, although our experiments also evaluate the accuracy by aggregating client model updates for federated learning.

-There are three sources of error to consider: (i) the discretization of the $x_i$ vectors from $\mathbb{R}^d$ to $\mathbb{Z}^d$; (ii) the noise added for privacy (which also depends on the norm $\|x_i\|$ and how discretization affects this); and (iii) the potential modular wrap around introduced by SecAgg when we compute the sum modulo $m$.
+There are three sources of error to consider: (i) the discretization of the $x_i$ vectors from $\mathbb{R}^d$ to $\mathbb{Z}^d$; (ii) the noise added for privacy (which also depends on the norm $\|x_i\|$ and how discretization affects this); and (iii) the potential modular wrap-around introduced by SecAgg modular sum.
 We provide a detailed analysis of all three effects and how they affect one another.